mtvee/ci-wiki/README.md

 There are two options for wiki parser.
 The default one is [Creole](http://www.wikicreole.org/).
 You can also set `$config['wiki_parser'] = 'textile';` in `config.php`
 to get a cheezy textile renderer with a very basic link handler.

+Mysql

+    $> mysql -u root -p
+    mysql> CREATE DATABASE ciwiki;
+    mysql> GRANT ALL ON ciwiki.* TO uciwiki@localhost IDENTIFIED BY 'yourpassword';